cruddy/docs/Localization.md

+Before you continue, please read about [localization](http://laravel.com/docs/localization) in Laravel.

 ## Localizing entities

 Each entity can have separate language file under `app/lang` directory.
-For example, to localize `users` entity, you can create `app/lang/en/users.php` file.
+For example, to localize `users` entity, you need to create `app/lang/en/users.php` file.
 This file can have following sections:

 * `title` to define entity's title in plural and singular form
 * `help` to specify help for fields and columns